Officers

 Co-President, Cara Erickson

 Cara Erickson moved to downtown Charleston after living in suburban New York and Connecticut.
-Previously, she served as VP Communications and had direct responsibility for LWVCA's email newsletter and social media.
-She has spent her career in media and publishing, holding marketing strategy and sales management roles at The New York Times before leading marketing at Business Week Magazine and spearheading its early digital publishing strategies.
-For the last 15+ years she has had a specialized executive recruitment consulting business focused on the media and journalism industries.
-She and her husband Mark have two 30-something daughters and sons-in-law and four fabulous grandchildren living in Mount Pleasant and in New York City.
+She was previously VP Communications and continues to oversee this function our League.
+Cara has spent her career in media and publishing, holding marketing strategy and sales management roles at The New York Times before leading marketing at Business Week Magazine and spearheading its early digital publishing strategies.
+For 15+ years she led a specialized executive recruitment consulting business focused on the media and journalism industries.
+She and her husband Mark have two 30-something daughters and sons-in-law and four fabulous grandchildren living in Hilton Head and in New York City.
 Cara has served on the advisory board of Report for America, a national journalism service nonprofit, and as a certified college admissions advisor through two nonprofit organizations.
 She has a BA in history from Duke and an MBA from Columbia University.

 Issues & Action VP, Shayna Howell